Skip to main content

 6. English Language.

-Remedial education is implemented in compensatory education (antistathmistiki ekpaidefsi) school centres.
+Remedial teaching is implemented in compensatory education (antistathmistiki ekpaidefsi) school centres.
 These school centres are staffed by groups of neighbouring lower secondary school units.
 The centres are appointed in each Directorate of Secondary Education by the Regional Directors of Primary and Secondary Education.
 Remedial education is provided in every school year and ends upon completion of lessons and the beginning of exams.

 In every school unit besides school classrooms, auxiliary classrooms, gym, event spaces, library ,science lab and IT lab are provided.
 Every class has their own classroom per teaching year while the remaining facilities are used in turn by different classes depending on the weekly schedule needs or extraordinary events.